Healthcare / Mobile App

 Problem

-Users still struggled to find location-relevant services efficiently, and the hero wasn’t guiding them effectively.
+Users continued to struggle with finding location-relevant services efficiently, and the hero section was not effectively guiding their actions.

-Benchmarked against familiar booking interfaces in travel and food delivery to leverage existing mental models
+Benchmarked against familiar interfaces from travel and food delivery apps to leverage existing user mental models

-Shipped iteratively and tracked improvements through FullStory session recordings
+Shipped iteratively and monitored improvements using FullStory session recordings to validate impact

 Impact

-Conversions increased significantly, with session recordings confirming the search form as the primary driver
+- Session recordings confirmed the search form as the primary driver of improved engagement

 Phase 04: Search-driven booking redesign